RODA/DialogCreator/USER_MANUAL.md

 - Property change seems ignored
   - Most properties apply on blur (when the input loses focus).
 Press Enter or click elsewhere to commit.

-## Appendix: Icons used in the toolbar

-The toolbar uses SVG icons from `src/assets/`:

-- selection-bottom-symbolic.svg — Send to back
-- selection-lower-symbolic.svg — Send backward
-- selection-raise-symbolic.svg — Bring forward
-- selection-top-symbolic.svg — Bring to front